once-human/ai-drafter/README.md

 - Structured layout JSON returned and rendered using Figma Plugin API

 Example prompt: “Create a login screen for a health app”

+## Phase 3 - Screenshot to UI Generation

+Users can now upload screenshots (e.g. desktop UI) and generate a mobile layout from it using OpenAI GPT-4o Vision API.

+### How it works:
+- User uploads image + optional prompt
+- Plugin sends image + text to GPT-4o Vision
+- GPT returns layout in JSON
+- JSON is rendered into editable components inside Figma